papaveez/challenge2/README.md

 > [!WARNING]
 > Entirely vibecoded.
 Use at your own risk.
 This was a quick and dirty challenge tracking app.

+> [!NOTE]
+> A frontend distribution has been provided in `frontend/dist`.
+Ideally you should build it yourself, but this makes it easier to get up and running without having to touch node.js at all.

+# LLMSpiel:

 A group challenge tracker: the master user (**vas**) defines the challenges and starts the clock, everyone signs up and logs contributions (with optional photo proof), and a leaderboard plus a per-person progress grid show how the group is doing.